Alcoholism in family systems: Prevalence

-Based on the number of children with parents meeting the DSM-V criteria for alcohol abuse or alcohol dependence, in 1996 there were an estimated amount of 26.8 million children of alcoholics (COAs) in the United States, of which 11 million were under the age of 18.
-As of 1988, it was estimated that 76 million Americans, about 43 percent of the U.S. adult population, have been exposed to alcoholism or problem drinking in the family, either having grown up with an alcoholic, having an alcoholic blood relative, or marrying an alcoholic.
+Based on the number of children with parents meeting the DSM-V criteria for alcohol abuse or alcohol dependence, there were an estimated amount of 26.8 million children of alcoholics (COAs) in the United States as of 1996, of which 11 million were under the age of 18.
+In 1988, it was estimated that 76 million Americans, about 43 percent of the U.S. adult population, have been exposed to alcoholism or problem drinking in the family, either having grown up with an alcoholic, having an alcoholic blood relative, or marrying an alcoholic.
 While growing up, nearly one in five adult Americans (18 percent) lived with an alcoholic.
 In 1992, it was estimated that one in eight adult American drinkers were alcoholics or experienced problems as a consequence of their alcohol use.

 Familiarity

 Children of alcoholics (COAs) are more susceptible to alcoholism and other drug abuse than children of non-alcoholics.
 Children of alcoholics are four times more likely than non-COAs to develop alcoholism.
 Both genetic and environmental factors influence the development of alcoholism in COAs.

 COAs' perceptions of their parents' drinking habits influence their own future drinking patterns and are developed at an early age.
 Alcohol-related expectancies are correlated with parental alcoholism and alcohol abuse among their offspring.
 Problem-solving discussions in families with an alcoholic parent contained more negative family interactions than in families with non-alcoholic parents.
 Several factors related to parental alcoholism influence COA substance abuse, including stress, negative affect and decreased parental monitoring.
 Impaired parental monitoring and negative affect correlate with COAs associating with peers that support drug use.

 After drinking alcohol, sons of alcoholics experience more of the physiological changes associated with pleasurable effects compared with sons of non-alcoholics, although only immediately after drinking.

 Compared with non-alcoholic families, alcoholic families demonstrate poorer problem-solving abilities, both between the parents and within the family as a whole.
 These communication problems may contribute to the escalation of conflicts in alcoholic families.
 COAs are more likely than non-COAs to be aggressive, impulsive, and engage in disruptive and sensation-seeking behaviors.

 Alcohol addiction is a complex disease that results from a variety of genetic, social, and environmental influences.
-Alcoholism affected approximately 4.65 percent of the U.S. population in 2001–2002, producing severe economic, social, and medical ramifications.
+Alcoholism affected approximately 4.65 percent of the U.S. population from 2001 to 2002, producing severe economic, social, and medical ramifications.
 Researchers estimate that between 50 and 60 percent of alcoholism risk is determined by genetics.
 This strong genetic component has sparked numerous linkage and association studies investigating the roles of chromosomal regions and genetic variants in determining alcoholism susceptibility.